 Meet with a Psychologist

-Receiving a diagnosis of Autism and starting an early intervention program can be very overwhelming for families.
-Our Play Psychologists can meet with your family to discuss Therapy with your child, and to answer any general questions you may have about starting therapy and PLAY Psychology Services.
-(Optional & Free 30 min session)
+Receiving a diagnosis of Autism and beginning an early intervention program can feel overwhelming for families.
+Our Play Psychologists are here to support your family by discussing therapy options for your child and to provide guidance as you begin your therapy journey.

-Complete Enrolment forms
+Complete Services Agreement/Client Information forms

 Tell us about your child on the Client Information Form